Drassil/nestjs-yalc/docs/errors.md

 # DefaultError Class

-This library provides an enhanced Error class that extends the built-in Error functionality with features like a system message (that can be used for logging but not returned back to the user in an API context), logging of the error at the moment it's thrown, event triggering for application reactivity during error occurrences, and defining a data object that can be logged with the message and masked.
+This library provides an enhanced Error class that extends the built-in Error functionality with features like an internal message (that can be used for logging but not returned back to the user in an API context), logging of the error at the moment it's thrown, event triggering for application reactivity during error occurrences, and defining a data object that can be logged with the message and masked.
 This mixin approach retains the original error class, allowing compatibility with NestJS exception filters and differentiation of errors by type.